-Severe storms and snow to target Plains and Upper Midwest Saturday
+Severe storms and snow to target Plains, Upper Midwest on Saturday

 The storm system is the first of two that will cut across the Lower 48 states over the next four days.
 A second system will track from roughly Texas to Massachusetts between Sunday night and Tuesday morning.

-Already the National Weather Service Storm Prediction Center has hoisted a level 2 out of 5 slight risk of severe weather across Iowa on Saturday, with rotating thunderstorms or supercells likely in a narrow corridor during the evening hours.
+The National Weather Service Storm Prediction Center has hoisted a Level 2 out of 5 slight risk of severe weather across Iowa on Saturday, with rotating thunderstorms or supercells likely in a narrow corridor during the evening hours.
 Damaging winds, hail and a couple of tornadoes are possible.

 Farther north and west, a dash of heavy snow is possible in eastern Nebraska and central Minnesota.
 Upward of half a foot of snow is possible for some, with a foot or more probable in the Upper Peninsula of Michigan.

-Temperatures will drop some 30 degrees or more behind the storm, the fledgling taste of spring soon to be replaced by a bitter air mass, with readings in the single digits and teens by Sunday in parts of the northern Plains and Upper Midwest.
+Temperatures will drop 30 degrees or more behind the storm, the fledgling taste of spring soon to be replaced by a bitter air mass, with readings in the single digits and teens by Sunday in parts of the northern Plains and Upper Midwest.

-Meanwhile, temperatures will swell into the 70s and 80s from the Southern Plains to the Mid-Atlantic Sunday and Monday ahead of the second system, which will bring stormy weather and, by Tuesday, a drop in temperatures.
+Meanwhile, temperatures will swell into the 70s and 80s from the Southern Plains to the Mid-Atlantic on Sunday and Monday ahead of the second system, which will bring stormy weather and, by Tuesday, a drop in temperatures.

 The setup

-On Friday morning, the GOES West weather satellite was peering down on a swirl of cloud cover working ashore into southern California.
-That marked an energetic high-altitude disturbance, or pool of cold air and low pressure aloft, set to work northeast over Four Corners region before intensifying over the Colorado Rockies on Friday night.
+On Friday morning, the GOES West weather satellite was peering down on a swirl of cloud cover working ashore into Southern California.
+That marked an energetic high-altitude disturbance, or pool of cold air and low pressure aloft, set to work northeast over the Four Corners region before intensifying over the Colorado Rockies on Friday night.

 As the disturbance dropped into Southern California, temperatures tumbled and prompted winter weather advisories for snow over the mountains east of Los Angeles.
 Up to 4 to 8 inches could fall above 5,000 feet through Saturday.
 Temperatures are predicted to dip into the low 40s in Los Angeles by Sunday morning, not far from record lows.